aavion/extension-template/README.md

 - dynamic view injections for documented view slots;
 - extension settings with defaults, validation, labels, help text, and options;
 - provider definitions for extension scopes such as themes, captcha providers, editors, resolvers, or other host contracts;
+- declarative database table contributions when the extension declares `database`;
+- immutable content schema preset contributions when the extension declares `content-schema`;
-- hook, event, command, scheduler, asset, or schema contributions once those contracts are documented by Studio.
+- hook, event, command, scheduler, asset, or other contributions once those contracts are documented by Studio.

 Rules: